Church of the Holy Trinity, Chilton Trinity

 The Anglican Church of the Holy Trinity at Chilton Trinity in the English county of Somerset was established in the 13th century.
 It is a Grade II* listed building.

 History

-Parts of the fabric of the building, including the arch of the south doorway, are from the 11th century, although there is some controversary about the specific dates for parts of the building.
+Parts of the fabric of the building, including the arch of the south doorway, are from the 11th century, although there is some disagreement about the specific dates for parts of the building.
 The building was restored in the 15th and 19th centuries.
 The tower was added in the 15th century.

 The parish is part of the benefice of Bridgwater St Mary and Chilton Trinity within the Diocese of Bath and Wells.

 Architecture

 The church consists of a two-bay nave, chancel and south porch with a three-stage west tower, which is supported by diagonal buttresses.
 The tower holds five bells.

 Inside the church is a 15th century font.